Search

 Tim Boyle

-Tim Boyle enters his seventh season as the head men's lacrosse coach in 2023.
-Boyle has led the Bulldogs to an NCAA Tournament appearance in four of the last five seasons, including back-to-back appearances in the national quarterfinals, highlighted by a national semifinal appearance in 2021.
-He has led Wingate to three SAC Tournament championships and a regular season SAC title in his tenure with the Bulldogs.
-Boyle was named the SAC Coach of the Year in 2021.
+Tim Boyle enters his ninth season as the men's head lacrosse coach in 2025.
+Boyle has led the Bulldogs to an NCAA Tournament appearance in five of the last seven seasons, including back-to-back appearances in the national quarterfinals, highlighted by a national semifinal appearance in 2021.
+He has led Wingate to three SAC Tournament championships and a pair of regular season SAC titles in his tenure with the Bulldogs.
+Boyle was named the SAC Coach of the Year in 2021 and 2023.
 Wingate had zero SAC titles and one NCAA Tournament appearance prior to Boyle's arrival.
-In his 22 years as a collegiate head coach, Boyle is 214-96 overall.
+In his 24 years as a collegiate head coach, Boyle is 237-104 overall.
+He is 89-31 in his eight seasons at Wingate, going 53-9 in league play.

 The 2021 season saw the Bulldogs go 12-3 overall and 8-1 in the SAC, ranking in the USILA top 20 every week of the season.
 Wingate defeated UIndy in the national quarterefinals, the first NCAA Tournament victory in program history to reach the national semifinals.
 The Bulldogs piled up the awards in 2021, led by USILA National Lonpole Midfielder of the Year Reese Orman.
 He was a consensus All-American in 2021, along with Willie Greico, Bobby Padden, Danny Riley and Adam Vodovnik.